 Accounts are credited for the gross amount

 On the Billing & payment page in your account, you can look at the Payment history tab to see both the credits added to your account from payments and the charges assessed for the monthly fees.
-The key thing to notice is that we calculate both the credits and the charges at the *gross* level of payment, not the discounted level.
-For example, an annual subscription payment of $421.20 is actually credited for the gross amount of $468.
+The key thing to notice is that we calculate both the credits and the charges at the gross level of payment, not the discounted level.
+For example, a pre-payment for 12 months costs $421.20 but is actually credited for the gross amount of $468 (12 x $39).
 We then assess the base rate monthly charge for the tier (i.e., $39).
 If you pay monthly, there is no discount, so the amount you pay is the same as the gross amount.

 1. An account that moves into a higher tier

 January: Customer subscribes based on the 2500 tier.

 February: Customer pays the invoice for a 12-month pre-payment at the discounted rate, $421.20.